deepak-rambarki/financial_advisor_llm/README.md

 This project serves as a practical implementation based on the course "Learn to Train and Deploy a Real-Time Financial Advisor".

-The source code used as a reference for this implementation can be found [here](https://github.com/iusztinpaul/hands-on-llms/tree/main).

 ## Main Technologies Used

 ### Libraries